By Nancy Armitage

 The guest list of 180 people with the clubs members & their wives all came to this scholarly affaire.
 The impressive list of who who’s in Los Angeles (social & business leaders).
 In the Huntington archives, it gives us information about who was invited: Wm.
 H. Allen Jr., John Willis Baer (President of Occidental College), John E. Barber, (V-Pres.
 CalTech Assoc.)
 Russell H. Ballard (Pres. of Cal Tech Assoc.)
 Harry Bauer (Bauer Pottery), C. F. Braun (Engineer & Pres. of C.F.
 Braun & Co.), Harry Chandler (American Newspaper Publisher- LA Times), Geo.
 L. Cochran (Anthropologist & Author), John S. Cravens (Pres.
 Edison Electric Co.), Mrs. Jas.
 Culbertson, Mr. & Mrs. Joseph Dadney, Edward L. Doheny (miner, driller, oil), Robert N. Frick, Freeman A. Ford, John Gaffey, Chas.
 W. Gates, Geo.
 E. Hale (American astronomer/telescope), Irving H. Hellman (Hellman Commercial Trust & Saving Bank), W. I. Hollingworth, Francis W. Kellogg (U.S. Representative & Author), A. N. Kemp, H. H. Kerchhoff (Hipolito Screen & Sash Co.), Wm.
 Lacy Sr. (architect, innkeeper, banker, oil, gold miner, fireman, & owner of Lacy Manufacturers.
 Co.
 LA/Lacy Park), John Barnes Miller, (Pres. of Southern Calif Edison Co.
 LA, CA) Robert Andrews Milliken (Scholar & Nobel prize winner for Physics in 1923) & Ernest Milliken, Alan E. Morphy, R. H. Moulton, Seeley W. Mudd (Ray Consolidated Copper Co.), Daniel Murphy, Walter M. Murphy (Murphy Coach Builders Co.), Donald O’Melveny (Tres. of Caltech Assoc.)
 Henry & Stuart O’Melveny (Henry- founder of O’Melveny & Myers), Benjamin Page, Geo.
 S. Patton (Atty. & Mayor of the City of San Marino), Mr. & Mrs. Francis Prentiss (Cleveland Twist Drill Co. & Philanthropist & Pres. of St. Luke Hospital, Pas.), Dr. Louis P. Ricketts (Scientist & Banker), Dr. Henry M. Robinson, Mrs. George O. Robinson, M. H. Sherman (Pasadena Railway & Sherman Gardens), Thos.
 Warner, W. L. Valentine, & many others.

 A wonderful book called Henry E. Huntington – a Biography by James Thorpe states that even Albert Einstein was also in attendance.
 And that everyone was seated in the Large Drawing Room.
 Einstein yes, but everyone could not have fit in the Mr. Huntington’s Large Drawing Room, not 180 people.
-Most likely, they had the lecture in the Large Library with several of their double doors open to the terracotta-tiled “Terrace” outside: then they would have been able to fit all 180 people.
+Most likely, they had the lecture in the Large Library, They probably had the double doors open leading to the Huntington Mansion terracotta-tiled “Terrace” outside.
+Then, they would have been able to fit all 180 people.

 Document: HEH Coll.
 MS 669 (Box 180 Correspondence) written on March 13, 1926 (HEH letter to sister Carrie Holladay about the event) HEH Coll.
 (List of People invited) ; HEH Collection MS 8/9 uncat (San Marino Ranch papers & grocery lists)